2010 Robert Bruss Real Estate Book Award

 This is called being highly “leveraged”—in one sense, deeply in debt, but in another sense, poised to gain high returns based on a relatively small up-front investment.
 Leveraging your investment allows you to trade up to more profitable properties.

-While the rental income from your property is taxable, you can deduct most of the expenses related to owning and maintaining the property.
-Among these are mortgage interest, insurance, repairs, and upkeep.
-They also include your business expenses, such as your phone line, office supplies, professional fees (for example, to the accountant who helps you figure out your business taxes), and more.
+While the rental income from your property is taxable, you can deduct many of the expenses related to owning and maintaining the property.
+Among these are mortgage interest (within limits), insurance, repairs, and upkeep.
+They also include your business expenses, such as your phone, office supplies, and professional fees (for example, to the accountant who helps you figure out your business taxes).

 Another major tax advantage is the ability to “depreciate” your property—to take an annual deduction that reflects the decreased value of the property caused by wear and tear.
 (In the most literal sense, depreciation could turn out to be a fiction if the value of the property goes up a lot—but it can be a wonderful fiction for tax purposes.)
 Chapter 6 of this book discusses tax issues in detail.

 Even if your property skyrockets in value on paper, the IRS won’t expect you to pay taxes on that increased value until you sell.
-(Your state and local property taxes will probably be another matter, however, rising steadily to catch up with the property’s value.)
+(Your state and local property taxes, however, probably will rise steadily to catch up with the property’s value.)
 Unfortunately, when you do sell, you might lose the advantage of the capital gains tax exclusion ($250,000 per owner), if you haven’t lived in the place for two out of the previous five years.
 However, there are several strategies you can use to decrease your tax liability.
 We’ll discuss those in Chapter 11.

 Your time commitment will be even less if you hire a property management company—though your profits will decrease as well.
 We discuss the pros and cons of hiring property managers in Chapter 10.

 Being a landlord and owning property can give you a sense of accomplishment (and some stories to tell at parties).
-It shows that you’ve broken out of the mold of the average working stiff, and are willing to take risks and accept major responsibilities.
-You’re learning new skills involving finances, dealing with people, and maybe even home repair, which may help you in other areas of life.
+It shows that you’ve broken out of the mold of the average working stiff and are willing to take risks and accept major responsibilities.
+You’re learning new skills involving finances, human relationships, and maybe even home repair, which can help you in other areas of life.

 Tough Parts of Being a Landlord